TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Related Work

 \subsection{Vector- or Object-based Spatial Systems}

-Where the systems in the previous section address mostly raster (grid-like) ways of forming images, this section covers instead work on non-visual representations that display vector-based graphics or images composed mostly of pre-defined sets of objects.
-This is the category of existing systems closest to our work.

-Maćkowski et al. presented a system based on a raised line overlay on top of a tablet to represent SVG graphics that users can query at different levels of detail by tapping~\cite{Maćkowski_Brzoza_Kawulok_Meisel_Spinczyk_2023}. \emph{Ad hoc} overlay creation can be tedious, which can benefit from a toolchain as proposed by He et al.~\cite{He_Wan_Findlater_Froehlich_2017}.
-Further hardware-heavy approaches that leverage tactile modalities are Linespace~\cite{Swaminathan_Roumen_Kovacs_Stangl_Mueller_Baudisch_2016}, which uses on-demand 3D printing of raised line contours over a large surface, PantoGuide~\cite{Chase_Siu_Boadi-Agyemang_Kim_Gonzalez_Follmer_2020} which complements raised-line statically printed tactile graphics such as charts or physics diagrams with audio and a custom hand-mounted guidance system that provides additional tactile information such as the direction where an object being searched for is located, based on knowledge of where the finger is touching.
+Maćkowski et al. presented a system based on a raised-line overlay on top of a tablet to represent SVG graphics that users can query at different levels of detail by tapping~\cite{Spinczyk_2023}. \emph{Ad hoc} overlay creation can be tedious, which can benefit from a toolchain as proposed by He et al.~\cite{He_Wan_Findlater_Froehlich_2017}.
+Linespace~\cite{Swaminathan_Roumen_Kovacs_Stangl_Mueller_Baudisch_2016} and PantoGuide~\cite{Chase_Siu_Boadi-Agyemang_Kim_Gonzalez_Follmer_2020} are hardware-intensive tactile technologies.
+Linespace uses 3D printing to create raised line contours on a large surface.
+PantoGuide enhances static tactile graphics like charts with audio and a hand-mounted system, providing extra tactile information, such as the direction of a search target based on finger location.
 Also based on a glove, GraVVITAS~\cite{Goncu_Marriott_2011} provides multi-finger vibrotactile feedback on top of a surface based on hand position.

 Moving away from systems that require printing or use specialized hardware, Giudice et al. proposed an alternative to access audio descriptions of objects where, instead of a raised line, the high-end tablet vibrates in different ways when the finger traverses different types of graphical elements~\cite{Giudice_Palani_Brenner_Kramer_2012}.
 Alty and Rigas~\cite{Alty_Rigas_2005} carried out a relevant study where they investigated encoding the position of objects in the plane through audio timbre and pitch (not integrated into a system).